1985 Mexico City earthquake: Mexico City Metro

 On the day of the quake, the Metro stopped service and completely shut down for fear of electrocution.
 This caused people to get out of the tunnels from wherever they were and onto the street to try to get where they were going.
-At the time, the Metro had 101 stations, with 32 closed to the public in the weeks after the event.
+At the time, the Metro had 101 stations, of which 32 were closed to the public in the weeks after the event.
 On Line 1, there was no service in stations Merced, Pino Suárez, Isabel la Católica, Salto del Agua, Balderas or Cuauhtémoc.
 On Line 2, there was no service between stations Bellas Artes and Taxqueña.
 On Line 3 only Juárez and Balderas were closed.
 Line 4 continued to operate normally.
 All of the closed stations were in the historic center area, with the exception of the stations of Line 2 south of Pino Suárez.
-These stations were located above ground.
-The reason these stations were closed was not due to damage to the Metro proper, but rather because of surface rescue work and clearing of debris.
+These Line 2 stations were located above ground and were closed was not due to damage to the Metro proper, but because of surface rescue work and clearing of debris.